 do I feel good, am I feeling pain, am I soothed, am I stressed, is my future unknown(?)
 I find myself lost in the multiple layers of textures, strokes, marks, burnt spots, splotches and scratches.
 The nature of my obsession frees my imagination and provides many opportunities for happy accident and grace to influence the finished product. ~kim mcgill stuart

-She has a Bachelor of Fine Art from the University of West Florida and has been featured in numerous shows and galleries and awarded with some prestigious grants.
-She currently resides in a suburb of Atlanta, GA, and teaches a encaustic workshops locally and does commissions.
+She has a Bachelor of Fine Art from the University of West Florida and has been featured in numerous shows and galleries in Florida and Georgia.
+She currently resides in a suburb of Atlanta, GA, and teaches a encaustic workshops at Spruill Center for the Arts in Dunwoody Georgia and frequently does private sessions and commissions.

 Anyone who is unfamiliar with this encaustic wax medium needs to witness first-hand it’s fluidity and ever-changing nature, reminiscent of the process of life and, on a lighter note, the way warm butter melts on toast and then re-solidifies as it cools… into a totally new form than before yet hauntingly still the same substance.